-To provide the information about the dynamic to each pivot, several steps are necessary, from applying a Deep Learning model for center pivots irrigation to individualize them to obtaining smoothed time curves to identify the number of annual cycles existing in each of these pivots.
-Figure 18 presents all steps of this methodology.
+To provide this information on each pivot, several steps are necessary, from applying a Deep Learning model for center pivot irrigation individualization to obtaining smoothed time curves to identify the number of annual cycles existing in each of these pivots.
+Figure 18 presents all the steps of this methodology.

 Figure 18.
 Flowchart of the methodology necessary to obtain the number of cycles per pivot.
-1) Obtaining the training dataset for the neural network (Landsat image and Mask of pivots); 2) Training the Deep Learning model for individualization of the pivots; 3) Landsat time series curve smoothing; 4) Identification of peaks and valleys in the curve; 5) Identification of the start and end dates of each cycle; and 6) Obtaining number of crop cycles and accumulated precipitation per cycle per pivot.
+1) Obtaining the training dataset for the neural network (Landsat image and Mask of pivots);

+2) Training the Deep Learning model for individualization of the pivots; 3) Landsat time series curve smoothing; 4) Identification of peaks and valleys in the curve; 5) Identification of the start and end dates of each cycle; and 6) Obtaining number of crop cycles and accumulated precipitation per cycle per pivot.